Lucas Bravo: Early life

 Bravo was born on 26 March 1988 in Nice, Alpes-Maritimes, the son of retired footballer Daniel Bravo —of Spanish origin—, Euro 1984 winner with France, and singer Eva Bravo.
 He attended the Lycée Pasteur in Neuilly-sur-Seine.

 Career

 Bravo made his screen debut in Sous le soleil de Saint Tropez (2013).
 The following year, he appeared as Antoine Mufla in the French comedy-drama film La Crème de la crème, directed by Kim Chapiron.
 Since 2020, he has been starring opposite Lily Collins in the Netflix romantic comedy series Emily in Paris as Chef Gabriel, Emily's downstairs neighbor and love interest.

 Bravo starred in Mrs. Harris Goes to Paris, with Lesley Manville, Isabelle Huppert, and Jason Isaacs, directed by Anthony Fabian, and based on Paul Gallico's novella of the same name.
-In August 2024, it was reported that he will appear in Dean Craig's upcoming film The Honeymoon, alongside Maria Bakalova.
+In August 2024, he appeared in Dean Craig's film The Honeymoon, alongside Maria Bakalova.
 After, in October, he was cast in the romantic comedy Ticket to Paradise starring George Clooney, Julia Roberts and Kaitlyn Dever, and directed by Ol Parker.

 Personal life

-He is the son of professional footballer Daniel Bravo who won the 1984 UEFA European Championship with the French National team.

-Lucas Bravo and actress Shailene Woodley dated in 2025.
+Bravo and actress Shailene Woodley dated in 2025.